Alex Bendersky

 Software Best For Clean Claim Rate Starting Price Setup Time

-Fusion (Ensora) Pediatric OT practices 96% Custom pricing 4–6 weeks
+Fusion (Ensora) Pediatric-only OT practices — verify insurance billing automation depth before committing 96% Custom pricing — not published 4–6 weeks

-SimplePractice Solo OT practitioners 88% $29/month 1 week
+SimplePractice Solo cash-pay OT practitioners only — not built for insurance billing complexity 88% $29/month 1 week

 1. SPRY – Best Overall for OT Documentation & Billing Excellence